Aquamarine (film)

 Aquamarine is a 2006 American teen fantasy romantic comedy film directed by Elizabeth Allen (in her feature film directorial debut), loosely based on the 2001 young adult novel of the same name by Alice Hoffman.

 It stars Emma Roberts, Joanna "JoJo" Levesque in her film debut, and Sara Paxton as the eponymous character.
 The film was released in the United States on March 3, 2006, by 20th Century Fox.

-Since its release, Aquamarine has become a cult film.
+Since its release, Aquamarine has become a cult film, particularly among Generation Z. In June 2026, a sequel series pilot was ordered by Disney with Roberts to reprise her role as a guest star and executive produce.

 Plot

-Best friends Claire Brown and Hailey Rogers are enjoying their last few days of summer vacation in their small beach town of Baybridge near Tampa, before Hailey has to move to Australia due to her mother's job as a marine biologist.
+Best friends Claire Brown and Hailey Rogers are enjoying their last few days of summer vacation in their small beach town of Baybridge near Tampa, Florida, before Hailey has to move to Australia due to her mother's job as a marine biologist.
 Hailey prays to the ocean gods for a miracle to change her mother's mind about moving; minutes later, a violent storm occurs.

-The next night, the girls sneak into the local pool, where they discover a mermaid named Aquamarine, who had been washed in by the storm.
-Aquamarine explains that she ran away from home after being forced into an arranged marriage by her father, as mermaids do not believe in true love.
-However, he has agreed to end the engagement if she is able to prove to him that love does exist.
+The next morning, Claire accidentally falls into the local pool, which has been flooded with seawater from the storm.
+Believing to have seen something moving in the water, the girls sneak back into the pool that night, where they discover a mermaid named Aquamarine, who had been washed in by the storm.
+Aquamarine explains that she ran away from home after being forced into an arranged marriage between her and a merman by her father, as the mermaids do not believe in true love.
+However, he has agreed to end the engagement if she is able to prove to him within three days that true love does exist.

-Aquamarine explains that she is able to transform her tail into legs during the day, but will revert into a mermaid if she touches water, as well as when the sun sets.
-She also confesses that she has her eyes set on Raymond, a lifeguard Hailey and Claire have had a crush on for years.
+Aquamarine explains that she is able to transform her mermaid tail into human legs during the day, but will revert into a mermaid if she touches water, as well as when the sun sets.
+Her eye is eventually caught by Raymond, a lifeguard Hailey and Claire have had a crush on for years.
 They are reluctant to help her get him to notice her, but agree after Aquamarine reveals anyone who helps a mermaid is granted a wish, hoping to use the wish to prevent Hailey's impending move.

 Not understanding human social cues, Aquamarine is rejected by Raymond when they first meet.
 Hailey and Claire promise to make Raymond fall in love with her in the next three days using strategies found in teen magazines.
-A group of popular girls headed by Cecilia Banks, the spoiled daughter of local meteorologist Storm Banks who is also interested in Raymond, attempt to sabotage Aquamarine.
+A group of popular girls led by Cecilia Banks, the spoiled daughter of local meteorologist Storm Banks who is also interested in Raymond, attempt to sabotage Aquamarine by telling Raymond she has a boyfriend, something the girls manage to clear up, bringing them closer together.